Torfkopp/masterarbeit/chapters/introduction.typ

 Policy Gradient (PPO) @schulman2017proximal, and Soft Actor Critic (SAC) @haarnoja2018soft having proved to be able to tackle complex tasks.
-All modern DRL use deep Artificial Neural Networks (ANNs) at least for the policy (or multiple, e. g., for the critic).
+All modern DRL use deep Artificial Neural Networks (ANNs) at least for the policy (or multiple, e.g. for the critic).
 Actual parameter optimisation is commonly done with gradient descent algorithms.
-However, these ANNs’ architectures still need to be provided by the user, in addition the hyperparameters of the algorithm, which in itself has some disadvantages:\
+However, these ANNs’ architectures still need to be provided by the user, in addition to the hyperparameters of the algorithm, which in itself has some disadvantages:\
 The user may not have the extensive knowledge